badcafe/jsonizer/docs/USER_GUIDE.md

 const ws = ... // create and configure a web socket server... const th = SocketServerChannel.get(ws, '/ws').transferHandler(); // 👈  1 line conf for Asynchronizer
-// receives messages from the client th.bindReceiver(Person.DTH, { // a receiver is a stateless singleton
+// receives messages from the client th.bindReceiver(Person.$, { // a receiver is a stateless singleton
  // 👇 Asynchronizer turns the RPC functions to async functions
     async getPersonsByBirthDate(date) {
                               // 👆 Asynchronizer transparently revive the date...